Mass media in South Sudan: News publications and outlets

 Newspapers in South Sudan circulate almost exclusively among the educated elite in urban areas and very few copies reach rural villages.
 Nearly all newspapers are published in English and as of early 2012, most, such as the Southern Eye, were printed in Kampala or Nairobi and flown into Juba for delivery.
 South Sudan has two printing presses capable of printing newspapers, one is owned by the government and the other is owned by the daily newspaper The Citizen.

 The Citizen and the Juba Monitor, both of which are produced and printed in Juba, are the country’s only daily newspapers.
 The Citizen was initially founded by a former journalist of the Khartoum Monitor in Sudan and became South Sudan’s first daily newspaper when it transferred all of its operations from Khartoum to Juba.
 The Juba Monitor was launched in 2011 and is owned by a former BBC correspondent in Khartoum.

 The bi-weekly Juba Post is edited by a team of journalists in Juba but is printed in Khartoum.
 It is the only South Sudan newspaper that is still widely sold in Khartoum.
 The Sudan Mirror is another bi-weekly newspaper that is produced and printed in Nairobi.

 Al-Maseer newspaper was the first Arabic-language newspaper to be published in South Sudan and was launched in February 2011.
 This newspaper was aimed at South Sudanese returning from Khartoum and proved to be very popular with the Arabic-speaking South Sudanese.
-Following disagreement over share distribution, this first Arabic-language daily ceased publication on Tuesday 10 June 2014.
+Following disagreement over share distribution, this first Arabic language daily ceased publication on Tuesday 10 June 2014.
 Most of the editorial staff then came together to launch a new Arabic-language daily, Al-Maugif, with its first issue hitting the stands on Saturday 14 June 2014.

 SHE South Sudan magazine was an independent magazine providing information and entertainment to the women of South Sudan.

+In niche online news publishing, Jakony Media Agency is the first and only local business news website covering all states in South Sudan.

-Several South Sudanese-led news organisations cover South Sudan from abroad.
-These include Radio Tamazuj, Sudans Post, South Sudan News Agency, and Sudan Tribune.
+Several South Sudanese led news organisations cover South Sudan from abroad.
+These include Radio Tamazuj, Sudan Post, South Sudan News Agency, and Sudan Tribune.

-Some other newly created online media outlets includes Talk of Juba, Hot in Juba, Nyamilepedia Press, and The South Sudan Friendship Press.
+Some other newly created online media outlets includes Talk of Juba, Hot in Juba, Nyamilepedia Press, Jakony Media Agency and The South Sudan Friendship Press.
 Many of these upcoming media are also operated outside the country.